South Seas Club at South Seas Island Resort is on lovely Captiva

 Now it is lovely to play golf in a stunning location like this.
 Not because the golf is great most days since wind is an issue.
 But the views are amazing.
 This 9-hole, par-27 is loved by many thousands of players every year who enjoy the views and the great location for a short session round of golf.

 On several occasions the wind today moved my ball, then attempted to move me on the course as well.
-On the 5th whole I thought my ball was going into the ocean, and that I was headed for a sand pit.
+On the 5th hole, I thought my ball was going into the ocean, and that I was headed for a sand pit.
 Neither even occurred but my par attempt was surely thwarted.

 Tennis is also available here at the resort and they even offer classes through their onsite academy for tennis here.
 They also now boast Pickleball for all ages and that is a more energetic and easy game.

 The Spa here is one that I have been to before Kay Casperson founded and designed it for the resort and island guests.
 After my golf work out I thought a massage would improve my life.
 They also do hair here and offer many other services.
-So, I chose a haircut and a 50 minute massage.
+So, I chose a haircut and a 50-minute massage.

 I had an island shrimp and grits meal that was done just right.
 Then I had more than a few adult beverages.
 They have a signature mojito here that is worth trying if you are a fan of the drink.
 I liked the few I enjoyed enough to capture the recipe from my bartender.